vivek-verse/nodesaga/README.md

 ## nodesaga
 Saga implementation in Node.JS.
-It's done to prevent overhead for long transaction processes in an application by breaking the Microservices into multiple.
+It's done to prevent overhead for long transaction processes in an application by breaking the Microservices into multiple services.

 ![Saga design](https://cdn-images-1.medium.com/max/1600/1*2iJ9L9-PxPU8cT1tRH2VPA.png)